 For the musicals, students will be taught a musical number and dance combination with a song from the show.
 While we do not expect students to prepare ahead of time, some students prepare for the possibility of singing particular numbers. all students are encouraged to familiarize themselves with the show as much as possible.
 Since the directors will chose the audition piece to be used, we cannot guarantee that the student will be able to audition with a piece they have worked on.
 Please note that the director reserves the right to alter the script during the rehearsal process.

 How is the show cast?

 We make every effort to ensure that all youth are engaged by the collaborative effort needed to put on a play through rehearsing, observing, and independent studying.
-Some children, especially those who have less theatrical experience, or who are moving into a new age category, may initially be disappointed with their casting.
+Some children, especially those who have less theatrical experience, or who are on the younger end of the scale, may initially be disappointed with their casting.
 Parents should understand that even if a child is disappointed with his or her casting, tuition cannot be refunded.
 We cannot promise specific parts to any student, and no student should expect a leading role or preferential treatment in any production.
 All of our directors are given the professional courtesy of casting the productions as they see fit.
 This is a subjective determination based on their experience, the composition of actors assembled, the specific needs of the play, and the outcome on the day of auditions.